 Envirothon is an extracurricular team competition addressing four environmental topics: wildlife; forestry; aquatics; soils; as well as one topic that changes each school year.
 The team works together to answer questions at five different testing stations.
-Students also prepare an oral presentation at each competition level: regionals; state; and at the North American competition, which includes winning teams from the United States and Canada.
+Students also prepare an oral presentation at each competition level: regionals, state and at the North American competition, which includes winning teams from the United States and Canada.
 The competition season begins during the second semester and requires occasional meetings throughout the spring.
-The North American Competition alternates between locations in the U.S. and Canada.
-This week-long competitions is held at the end of July.
+The North American competition alternates between locations in the U.S. and Canada.
+This week-long competition is held at the end of July.

-Science Olympiad is an extracurricular team activity in which students complete individually for medals in their events, but team advancement depends upon total team performance.
-Students individually prepare for three-to-five different events selected from 25 nationally written events offered each year in the categories of science knowledge, laboratory skills and technology.
-The team trains by entering pre-season competitions with other teams starting in the fall.
-Success at the Greater Kansas City Regional Competition in late winter may qualify the team to advance to the Missouri State Science Olympiad competition in March or April and the National Science Olympiad tournament in May.
+Science Olympiad is an extracurricular team activity in which students compete individually for medals in their events, with team advancement depending upon total team performance.
+Students individually prepare for three-to-five different events selected from 22 nationally written events offered each year in the categories of science knowledge, laboratory skills and technology.
+The team trains by entering preseason competitions with other teams starting in the fall.
+Success at the Greater Kansas City Regional Competition in late winter may qualify the team to advance to the Missouri State Science Olympiad competition in March or April, and the National Science Olympiad tournament in May.
 Meetings and practices start in early October during school meeting times and on weekends with competitions running into the spring months.
 All students in grades 9-12 are eligible and invited to start attending weekly meetings as announced in assembly.

 World Affairs Challenge